 Tracking Progress in the EYFS

 Children in the EYFS continue to be tracked using the Early years Foundation Stage Curriculum.
 By the end of their Foundation Year in school it is expected that they reach the ‘Early Learning Goals’.
 At the beginning of the year a ‘baseline’ assessment is made of everything they can do so teachers know what they need to learn next.
-A learning Journey is kept of their development which we will share with you throughout the year.
+A Learning Journey is kept of their development which we will share with you throughout the year.
 In 2022 we are moving towards using an online system called Tapestry.

 At the end of the EYFS year the EYFS Profile completes the picture of everything they have learnt, and are able to do.
 This is reported to parents so parents know if their child is at the age related expectation, is emerging into this or exceeding above.
 Most importantly it shows how much progress has been made from the baseline, and so teachers in Year 1 are ready to teach them their next steps in the National Curriculum.